Qbiwan/fastpages/_posts/2022-05-29-mamba-install.md

 ## 4. Download Mambaforge

-- Create a new directory and named it anything that you like.
+- Create a new directory and name it anything that you like.
 Below we named it `downloads`.
-Change directory to `downloads` using the `cd downloads` command.
+Change directory to `downloads` by typing `cd downloads`.

     ```
     user2022@ubuntu:~$ mkdir downloads